On Computational Complexity of Unitary and State Design Properties: Analysis of complexity of and compSFP and compUFP

-Below, we simply denote the right-hand-side by $\bra{\varrho_{\rm st}}^{\otimes 2} (\mathbb{F}^{AA'} \otimes I^{BB'})\ket{\varrho_{\rm st}}^{\otimes 2}$.
+Below, we simply denote the right-hand side by $\bra{\varrho_{\rm st}}^{\otimes 2} (\mathbb{F}^{AA'} \otimes I^{BB'})\ket{\varrho_{\rm st}}^{\otimes 2}$.
 The statement of~\cref{Thm:compSFPin} follows from the fact that this expectation value is obtained by counting the number of satisfying instances of an appropriate Boolean function that is computable in classical polynomial time.
-We show this by using a similar technique as in~\cite{SWVC2007}.
+We show this by using a technique similar to the one used in Ref.~\cite{SWVC2007}.

 We first map the state $\ket{\varrho_{\rm st}}^{\otimes 2}$ to the one that is generated by a quantum circuit consisting only of the Hadamard and Toffoli gates.
 To this end, let $\sum_{\alpha} (x_{\alpha} + i y_{\alpha}) \ket{\alpha}$ $(x_{\alpha}, y_{\alpha} \in \mathbb{R})$ be an expansion of $\ket{\varrho_{\rm st}}^{\otimes 2}$ in the computational basis.
 Using this notation and~\cref{Eq:expectationSFP}, the frame potential is given as